-The estimation procedure of Transferred $Q$-learning follows Algorithm \ref{alg-master}.
-We set discount factor as $\gamma = 0.98$.
-We also estimate the $Q$ function by the vanilla $Q$-learning which is the counter part of Algorithm \ref{alg-master} without transfer.
-The Lasso tuning parameters are chosen according to Theorem \ref{thm1-tl} and by a linear search for $c_1 \in $ that maximize the objective function.
+The estimation procedure of transfer $Q$-learning follows Algorithm \ref{alg-master}.
+We set the discount factor as $\gamma = 0.98$.
+We also estimate the $Q^*$ function by the vanilla $Q$-learning which is the counterpart of Algorithm \ref{alg-master} without transfer.
+The Lasso tuning parameters are chosen according to Theorem \ref{thm1-tl} and by a linear search for the value of $c_1$ that maximizes the objective function.
 We calculate the optimal aggregated values of transferred and Vanilla $Q$-learning, denoted by $V^{*,(tl)}$ and $V^{*,(st)}$, respectively.
 Figure \ref{fig:optimal-value-ratio} plot the average of the ratio $V^{*,(tl)} / V^{*,(st)}$ and its standard deviation.
-The mean ratio is above one, indicating that the optimal value of transferred $Q$-learning is larger.
+The mean ratio is above one, indicating that the optimal value of transfer $Q$-learning is larger.